 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Allstate reported total greenhouse gas emissions of approximately 537,925,000 kg CO2e across all scopes.
-This includes 38,610,000 kg CO2e from Scope 1, 54,911,000 kg CO2e from market-based Scope 2 emissions, and a significant 537,925,000 kg CO2e from Scope 3 emissions.
-The combined total for Scope 1 and 2 emissions was about 93,521,000 kg CO2e.
-Allstate has set ambitious climate commitments, aiming to achieve net zero emissions for Scope 1 and Scope 2 by 2030.
-This goal was announced at the end of 2022 and reflects a significant commitment to reducing greenhouse gas emissions from their owned and leased buildings.
-Specifically, Allstate plans to reduce these emissions by 50% from a 2019 baseline by 2024.
-In previous years, Allstate has also made strides in energy efficiency, having set a target in 2010 to achieve a 20% absolute reduction in energy use within their owned portfolio by 2020, based on a 2007 baseline.
-Overall, Allstate's climate strategy demonstrates a proactive approach to addressing carbon emissions, with clear targets and a focus on both immediate and long-term sustainability goals.
+In 2022, Allstate reported total greenhouse gas emissions of approximately 626,000,000 kg CO2e, comprising 38,610,000 kg CO2e from Scope 1, 54,911,000 kg CO2e from Scope 2 (market-based), and a significant 537,925,000 kg CO2e from Scope 3 emissions.
+The combined Scope 1 and 2 emissions totalled about 93,521,000 kg CO2e.
+This represents a notable increase in emissions from 2021, where total emissions were approximately 575,000,000 kg CO2e, with Scope 1 at 20,932,000 kg CO2e, Scope 2 at 54,543,000 kg CO2e (market-based), and Scope 3 at 523,313,000 kg CO2e.
+Allstate has set ambitious climate commitments, aiming for net zero emissions for Scope 1 and Scope 2 by 2030.
+This target was announced at the end of 2022 and reflects a commitment to reducing greenhouse gas emissions from owned and leased buildings by 50% from a 2019 baseline by 2024.
+Additionally, the company previously aimed for a 20% absolute energy-use reduction within its owned portfolio by 2020, against a 2007 baseline.
+Allstate's emissions data is sourced directly from The Allstate Corporation, with no cascaded data from parent or related organizations.
+The company actively discloses its emissions across all three scopes, demonstrating transparency in its climate impact and commitments.

 Access structured emissions data, company-specific emission factors, and source documents